Jaadvelin/ThreeJSLab1/README.md

 # ThreeJSLab1

-To run project you need node, then run the following commands in order:
+To run project you need [node](https://nodejs.org/en/), then run the following commands in order inside the project folder:
 -`npm install`
 -`npm start`